 Neuromotor Science MS

-Master’s students begin with a suite of core courses that examine the foundations of neuromotor science, including neural factors, mechanics and models, and cognition and learning.
-Electives will help you tailor your coursework with the guidance of faculty members and the program director.
-You may use those courses to lend an interdisciplinary perspective to your studies: For example, you can take courses in engineering, kinesiology, neuroscience or psychology.
+Students in the program begin with a series of core courses that examine the foundations of neuromotor science, including neural factors, mechanics and models, and cognition and learning.
+You will learn to assess neuromotor function and its impact on health, functioning and disability.
+Electives in a range of disciplines allow you to tailor your coursework with the guidance of faculty members and the program director.